Sharesale

 Filmmakers will get 20% back on expenditures, a 30% return for local labor, and 35% for interns and other development positions.
 To qualify as a local worker, the person must have lived in Indiana for six months.

-“Then you will have an audit of the you spent, and then you will get a check in return,” Indianapolis Film Commissioner Teresa Sabatine said.
+“Then you will have an audit of the money you spent, and then you will get a check in return,” Indianapolis Film Commissioner Teresa Sabatine said.

-“Unfortunately as we train these young in the craft, and the art of making film, they are going to leave because there are no jobs here,” Pizzo said to Fox 59.
+“Unfortunately as we train these young people in the craft, and the art of making film, they are going to leave because there are no jobs here,” Pizzo said to Fox 59.
 Over a dozen colleges in Indiana offer film studies, but Pizzo said roughly 60 percent leave.

 Sabatine argues Tennessee offered to rebate the show “Nashville” and in turn made $480 million in tourism.